TorzAway/DoConv/README.md

 Run this in Plane of Knowledge of Temple of Marr:

-Setup EQ Social Hotkeys for the following functions:
+Setup (4) separate EQ Social Hotkeys, one for easch of the following functions:
-(We will assume your using natice E3BC in the E# mon package for group communiucation)
+(We will assume your using natice E3BC in the E3 mono package for group communiucation)

 1) Convert Group AA to DC: /e3bcaa /macro DoConv ALL-AA
 2) Convert Group DC to AA: /e3bcaa /macro DoConv ALL-DC